America First: Other usage

+Global health strategy

+In September 2025, the second Trump administration released a global health strategy framed around "America First".
+The strategy presented global health assistance as a tool of U.S. national interest, describing it as a way to make the United States safer, stronger and more prosperous.
+The strategy shifted U.S. global health assistance away from international programmes and disease-specific funding, and toward bilateral agreements with individual countries and direct support for national programmes.

+The strategy required recipient-countries to co-invest, while aiming to promote US health products and companies abroad.
+The goal was to complete bilateral agreements with countries receiving the vast majority of U.S. health foreign assistance by 31 December 2025, with implementation beginning in April 2026.

+The strategy focused largely on HIV, tuberculosis, malaria, polio and outbreak surveillance.
+Although the strategy was linked to a $4.6 billion US pledge to the Global Fund, it committed only $1 billion for local diagnostic services, treatment and related support for one year, while describing much of the remaining funding as wasteful and subject to rapid reduction.

 In popular culture

 Following Trump's inauguration, the policy and its phrasing became a subject of international satire through the Every Second Counts video contest inspired by Dutch comedian Arjen Lubach.
 News satire television programs initially throughout Europe, and later from around the world, comically appealed to Trump to acknowledge their own countries in light of Trump's nationalist slogan, with a narrator mimicking Trump's voice, speech patterns, and exaggerated speaking style.
-Lubach's initial version, for example, ended by noting that "We totally understand it's going to be America first, but can we just say: The Netherlands second?".
+Lubach's initial version, for example, ends by noting "We totally understand it's going to be America first, but can we just say: The Netherlands second?".

-In Spike Lee's film BlacKkKlansman (2018), David Duke and white supremacists are portrayed as repeatedly using the "America First" slogan.

-Criticism and Political Debate
+Criticism and political debate

-Bipartisan criticism

-Several prominent U.S. officials from both political parties have criticized aspects of the “America First” approach.
-Former Secretaries of State Hillary Clinton and Mike Pompeo both described the Pentagon’s “America First” reset as a “disaster,” warning that it could put the United States at a competitive disadvantage against countries like China and Russia.
+Several prominent U.S. officials from both political parties have criticized aspects of the "America First" approach.
+Former Secretaries of State Hillary Clinton and Mike Pompeo both described the Pentagon's "America First" reset as a "disaster," warning that it could put the United States at a competitive disadvantage against countries like China and Russia.
 Clinton also argued that focusing U.S. attention solely on the Western Hemisphere might embolden adversaries abroad, while Pompeo agreed, emphasizing that the U.S. should maintain its global influence.

 This debate highlights a clear divide in U.S. politics.
 Supporters of the slogan argue that putting national interests first is essential to protect the country at home.
-Critics contend that an “America Alone” approach could isolate the United States and weaken the international partnerships and alliances that have sustained its global influence.
+Critics contend that an "America Alone" approach could isolate the United States and weaken the international partnerships and alliances that have sustained its global influence.